aparnasri4512/FacialRecongnitionProgram/README.md

-Face Recognition System Using PyTorch and OpenCV
+Face Recognition System Using PyTorch and OpenCV:

 This project demonstrates a real-time face recognition system using PyTorch, OpenCV, and the FaceNet model.
 The program leverages the MTCNN (Multi-task Cascaded Convolutional Networks) for face detection and InceptionResnetV1 (FaceNet) for face encoding and recognition.

 Features